 Yet another way to ensure the chain remains in place is to fit a single, sprung jockey wheel under the chainstay; DMR and Diamondback are a couple of options.
-This is often used on singlespeed MTBs and means that you can potentially have a singlespeed full-susser.
+This is often used on singlespeed MTBs and means you can potentially have a singlespeed full-susser.

 Drivetrain and gearing

-The usual suspects for drivetrains – Shimano, SRAM and Campagnolo – don’t have much presence in singlespeed kit, apart from dedicated track racing components.
+The usual suspects for drivetrains – Shimano, SRAM and Campagnolo – don’t have much presence in singlespeed kit, apart from dedicated track-racing components.

 That leaves the field open to less well-known brands, such as Miche, Paul Components, Phil Wood and Sugino, as well as unknown brands and no-namers who make the specialist components needed.

 What gearing you need depends on where you’re riding, the type of bike and your level of fitness.
 Too low and you’ll spin out, too high and you’ll never get started and hurt your knees when you hit a hill.